xondikoi03/cms-opendata-guide/docs/cmssw/cmsswcustomisers.md

 There are other customisation modules that help the central configuration `nano_cff.py` by providing additional configurations and sequences for different physics objects.
 Learn more about them [here](https://github.com/cms-sw/cmssw/tree/CMSSW_10_6_X/PhysicsTools/NanoAOD/python).

-There are some example customisers provided to learn more about these customisers visit the [nanoAOD Customisers]()
+There are some example customisers provided to learn more about these customisers in this [GitHub repository](https://github.com/xondikoi03/nanoAODCustomisation).
 <!-- MAYBE AN EXERCISE NEEDS TO BE HERE-->